Are you planning a trip to Turkey?

 From its seductive hammams in Istanbul to its beaches, palaces, mosques hot air balloon rides and bazaars, Turkey dazzles with its array of beguiling sights and experiences!

-We’ve mentioned that the 2-week Turkey itinerary set out below is customizable.
 You can easily pick the parts you want to experience for your trip – whether that’s 10 days in Turkey or (lucky you!)
 3 weeks in Turkey.

 A word of advice: If you only have 7 days to spare, don’t try to take in all of the country.
-It would take months to see all the main attractions and historical sites.
+That would be an almost impossible task, and you’d just exhaust yourself trying.

 Focus instead on Istanbul and Cappadocia.